 See standing order 4d(viii) for the quorum of a committee or sub-committee meeting.

-• w If a meeting is or becomes inquorate no business shall be transacted x A meeting shall not exceed a period of ( ) hours.

-- and the meeting shall be closed.
-The business on the agenda for the meeting - shall be adjourned to another meeting.
+- w If a meeting is or becomes inquorate no business shall be transacted and - the meeting shall be closed.
+The business on the agenda for the meeting shall - be adjourned to another meeting.